HoseinSatari/payStar/README.md

 - Copy the `.env.example` file and rename it to `.env`.
 - Update the necessary configuration values in the `.env` file.

+5. Installation requirements:
+- composer install
+- npm install

-4. Run the project:
+5. Run the project:

 php artisan serve

-5. Access the project in your web browser at `http://localhost:8000`.
+6. Access the project in your web browser at `http://localhost:8000`.

 ## About

 This project is a simple store application that allows performing payment operations in Paystar.

+*Note: In this project, the focus has been on the payment service.*

 ## License